ruby-nodes/walrus-aggregator-test/README.md

 ## Features

 - **Random Blob Generation:**
   Generates random blobs with sizes in a specified range (in kilobytes).
 Blobs can be either binary data or UTF-8 encoded strings.
+Blob generation happens in parallel threads.

 - **Parallel Uploads:**
   Uses a thread pool (configurable via `MAX_THREADS`) to perform uploads concurrently to the publisher endpoint.